Pathady: Language & Religion

 The Spoken Language is Malayalam, In this village Muslims, Hindus and Christians live together.

-There are two Muslim Jamaat in Pathady; 1.Yeroor Muslim Jamaat - The first Jamaat in this village, and 2.Pathady Muslim Jamaat.
+There are two Muslim Jamaat in Pathady; 1.
+Yeroor Muslim Jamaat - The first Jamaat in this village, and 2.Pathady Muslim Jamaat.

+Climate

+Patahdy experiences a tropical monsoon climate (Köppen Am) with little seasonal variation in temperatures.
+December to March is the dry season with less than 60 millimetres or 2.4 inches of rain in each of those months.
+April to November is the wet season, with considerably more rain than during December to March, especially in June and July at the height of the Southwest Monsoon.